PrivacyRights/NPT-GPU-Miner/README.md

 # NPT GPU Miner

-A high-performance GPU mining software for Neptune Cash (NPT) cryptocurrency, optimized for NVIDIA GPUs with 21GB+ VRAM.
+A high-performance GPU Solo-mining software for Neptune Cash (NPT) cryptocurrency, optimized for NVIDIA GPUs with 21GB+ VRAM.
+Utilizes proxy with https://catspool.org to optimize results (nonce offset coordination).
+However, this is very much Solo mining.
+Solo mining is currently the only way to get your locked rewards on Neptune Cash, which is half of the mining reward.

 ## 🚀 Quick Start